-Calculate your minimum monthly payment and work out how much you should be paying to take control of your debt.
+Calculate the minimum monthly payment for your credit card and work out how much you should be paying to take control of your debt.

 What is the minimum I need to pay on my credit card?

 Your card issuer sets the minimum monthly repayment on your credit card.
 This amount varies between credit card issuers but is usually calculated as 2–3% percent of your closing balance, with a minimum dollar charge of around $20 to $30.

 To give you an idea of these costs, here are the minimum monthly repayment requirements of some popular credit card issuers:

 - American Express credit cards: The higher of $30 or 2.5% of your closing balance

 - ANZ credit cards: The higher of $25 or 2% of the closing balance